Scientific Name

 Light: This cactus likes full sun.
 It can handle partial shade but thrives in direct sunlight during the summer.
 A sunny window is a good spot to grow C. ayisyen indoors.
 Rotate the pot a quarter turn every week or two to encourage balanced growth.
 If possible, get your cactus outdoors from spring to fall.

-Soil: C. ayisyen does not like to have "wet feet" and needs to be grown in well-draining soil.
+Soil: C. ayisyen does not like "wet feet" and needs to be grown in well-draining soil.
 Use commercial soil mixes for cacti or make your own mix.

 Hardiness: During the active growth period, this cactus likes warm temperatures, while in winter, it likes cooler temperatures.
 C. ayisyen can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.

 Watering: From spring to fall, water thoroughly, but allow the soil to dry out before watering again.
 With the arrival of fall, gradually reduce the watering frequency.
-During the winter, when C. ayisyen is dormant, give it just enough water to prevent shrinking.
+When C. ayisyen is dormant in winter, give it just enough water to prevent shrinking.

 Repotting: While C. ayisyen is young, it is recommended to repot each year in early spring.
 Once it matures, repot when your cactus is outgrowing its pot.